frederikheld/pot-pourri/README.md

 ## Architecture

 The pot-pourri application consists of several microservices that communicate via rest apis.
+The system context looks like this:

+![System Context of pot-pourri][https://potpourri.frederikheld.de/architecture/system_context.png]

-See the api description of each service for more details.
+See the readme of each service for more details.

 ### datastore